How web media coverage builds trust early, influences buyer decisions, and drives measurable pipeline and revenue growth.

 -

-Comparison of CAC, ACV, and win rate over time in markets where PR investment has been sustained
+Comparison of customer acquisition cost, annual contract value, and win rate over time in markets where PR investment has been sustained

 PR should not sit in its own corner with loose goals and soft KPIs.
 It should sit inside the revenue and marketing engine, aligned with your core marketing OKRs and growth targets, and planned alongside campaigns, content, and product launches.